 Although you may already know that one-on-one time is incredibly important within a relationship, you may not realize that quality time is one of the 5 love languages.

 But when life is busy, how can you protect your quality time to ensure both you and your partner always feel loved?

-If quality time is the love language of either you or your significant other, you’ll need to be sure that love and affection are demonstrated by dedicating time to just the two of you.
+If quality time is the love language of either you or your partner, you’ll need to be sure that love and affection are demonstrated by dedicating time to just the two of you.

-By intentionally reserving space away from your children, friends, or distractions such as email or the TV, you can focus on your partner and spend quality time reconnecting with each other.
+By intentionally reserving time away from your children, friends, work, or distractions such as emails or social media, you can focus on your partner and spend quality time reconnecting with each other.

 Of course, modern life is busy.
 Kids, work, grocery shopping, and household chores can all get in the way of carving out quality time.

 Don’t worry if quality time isn’t your primary love language or you feel unsure about which love language you best identify with.

 Whether you have been together for decades or are in a relatively new relationship, it can be easy to let other areas of your life take priority over spending time together.

-If you are both sat scrolling through your phones, checking work emails, or immersed in a TV show, chances are you’re not connected with your partner.
+If you are both sitting scrolling through your phones, checking work emails, or immersed in a TV show, chances are you’re not connected with your partner.
 By the time you go to bed that night, you may barely have said two words to each other.

 Simply being together physically on the couch isn’t enough.
 Setting aside some quality time for the two of you signifies a real investment in your relationship.